TonyPhipps/Games/Magic/cardconjurer.md

   - For Legendaries: Showcase Frames > Nickname "Godzilla"
     - Click Load Frame, then add the proper Frame, Crown, Power/Toughness as needed.
     - You'll also want to adjust the Nickname font size so it fits with the mana costs properly.
-  - For Non Legendaries: artifacts, Seventh Edition
+  - For Non Legendary artifacts: Old/Misc > Seventh Edition
+  - For Non-Lengendaries with color: Old/Misc > 8th Edition

 # Adding a Bleed Edge for Printing
 - Change the first dropdown to 1/8 Inch Margin